 - Uber set the fares, meaning that they dictated how much drivers could earn

 - the contract terms were set by Uber, with the drivers having no say

 - ride requests were constrained by Uber, meaning that Uber could penalise drivers for rejecting rides

 - Uber monitored drivers' services through a rating system, with the capacity to terminate a driver if their service did not improve after repeated warnings

-Being classes as ‘workers’ entitles the drivers to many of the core employment law rights, such as minimum wage and holiday pay.
+Being classed as ‘workers’ entitles the drivers to many of the core employment law rights, such as minimum wage and holiday pay.
 For more information, see the section above entitled ‘What is a worker?’.